Unethical human experimentation in the United States: Surgical experiments

-Throughout the 1840s, J. Marion Sims, who is often referred to as "the father of gynecology," performed surgical experiments on infants, enslaved African women, and girls as young as 13 without anesthesia for the treatment of conditions including vesicovaginal fistula, Neonatal tetanus, and other similar conditions.
+Throughout the 1840s, J. Marion Sims, who is often referred to as "the father of gynecology," performed surgical experiments on infants, enslaved African women, and girls as young as 13 without anesthesia to treat conditions including vesicovaginal fistula, neonatal tetanus, and other similar conditions.
 Slaveowners were willing to negotiate with Sims for access to these women due to their fertility's economic value if cured.

-The patients—one of whom was operated on 30 times—suffered from infections and many failed surgeries before they were finally cured of vaginal fistula.
+The patients—one of whom was operated on 30 times—suffered from infections and many failed surgeries before they were cured of vaginal fistula.
 The period between 1845 and 1849 during which Sims operated on enslaved women was one during which the new practice of anesthesia was not universally accepted as safe and effective.
-While Sims did not use anesthesia in the experiments he performed on enslaved women, he would later use it on white female patients.
+While Sims did not use anesthesia in the experiments he performed on enslaved women, he later used it on white female patients.

-In 1874, Mary Rafferty, an Irish servant woman, came to Roberts Bartholow of the Good Samaritan Hospital in Cincinnati, Ohio for treatment of a lesion on her head.
+In 1874, Irish servant Mary Rafferty came to Roberts Bartholow of the Good Samaritan Hospital in Cincinnati, Ohio for treatment of a head lesion.
 The lesion was diagnosed as a cancerous ulcer and surgical treatments were attempted.
 Bartholow saw Rafferty's condition as terminal but felt there was a research opportunity.
-He inserted electrode needles into her exposed brain matter to gauge her responses.
-This was done with no intention of treating her.
+With no intention of treating her, he inserted electrode needles into her exposed brain matter to gauge her responses.
 Although Rafferty came out of the coma caused by the experiment three days later, she died from a massive seizure the following day.
 Bartholow described his experiment as follows:

 When the needle entered the brain substance, she complained of acute pain in the neck.
 To develop more decided reactions, the strength of the current was increased ... her countenance exhibited great distress, and she began to cry.
 Very soon, the left hand was extended as if in the act of taking hold of some object in front of her; the arm presently was agitated with clonic spasm; her eyes became fixed, with pupils widely dilated; lips were blue, and she frothed at the mouth; her breathing became stertorous; she lost consciousness and was violently convulsed on the left side.
 The convulsion lasted five minutes and was succeeded by a coma.
 She returned to consciousness in twenty minutes from the beginning of the attack, and complained of some weakness and vertigo.